joinpursuit/AC-iOS-Codeable-and-UserDefaults-II/README.md

 ### 2. Exercises

+For this set of exercises, follow these general guidelines:

+1. Create a new file, `Pods.swift` to add all of the structs you will be writing
+2. Create a new file, `PodRequestor` to create a request for each example problem.
+You should name these functions like `func example1Request`, `func example2Request`, etc...
+3. Call each new request in either the `AppDelegate`'s `didFinishLaunching` or in `ViewController`'s `viewDidLoad`
+4. There are no tests for these exercises, so instead print out to console the result of each successful request.
+For example after creating a `Podcast` object, have `print("Podcast created: ",  podcast.podcast)`
+5. Exercise answers are provided to you under `Exercises/Exercises.md`.
+Be sure to attempt a problem before checking the answer

-For each of these exercises, make sure that you're checking out the JSON response for each URL using Postman.
-You will need that information in order to correctly create your data models.
+> Note: For each of these exercises, make sure that you're checking out the JSON response for each URL using Postman.
+The response should match the snippets provided with the exercise questions, but you are to verify this.

 #### Pod(s) Save America